1aurend/color-lock/README.md

 ```
 Okay-that's our basic lock! `git checkout basic-lock` to see the code up to this point.
 We've also now covered functional components, parent-child relations, and passing props.
 We're now ready to start making our lock interactive.

 At this point, the tutorial forks into two paths (kind of like a choose your own adventure??).
-If you continue to follow this set of instructions, you'll build your lock using a new React addition called [Hooks](https://reactjs.org/docs/hooks-intro.html), which allow us to use state variables in our functional components.
-If instead you `git checkout class-components`, you'll build your lock using a class component and `this.state`.
-Both work: classes and binding this can be confusing; hooks are new and can't yet do absolutely everything classes can.
+If you continue to follow this set of instructions, you'll build your lock using a new React addition called [Hooks](https://reactjs.org/docs/hooks-intro.html), which allow us to use state variables and the logic of lifecycle methods in our functional components.
+If instead you `git checkout class-components`, you'll build your lock using a class component, `this.state`, and the lifecycle method `componentDidUpdate`.
+Both work: classes and binding `this` can be confusing; hooks are new and can't yet do absolutely everything classes can but should be more intuitive.
+(They also solve some other problems for more complex React applications, so they are pitched as the way of the future.)
 Take your pick.

 We're going to use the hook `useState()`.
 This hook allows us to create state variables without using this.
 (If you don't know what this is, don't worry about it!
 How nice is that?!)
 You can think of state variables as variables that are created inside a function but yet persist after the function has run.
 This is contrary to normal function variable scopes, where the variables are not defined outside of the function.
 Because state variables persist, React can compare their previous values to new values each time our function, our functional component, runs and determine whether or not to re-render.
 Again, that's a lot of words.
 Let's try it out!